Gofredo Teles Júnior: Life

-Gofredo Teles Júnior in 1946, as a federal deputy.

 He graduated in 1938, and married Elza Xavier da Silva in 1939.
 He was a law professor at the University of São Paulo Law School (USP), where he had been teaching since 1940, initially as a free lecturer, and later as a full professor.
 He took over the chair Introduction to Law Science in 1954, and was vice-director of the University of São Paulo Law School from 1966 to 1969, having held its board of directors in several periods.